 What makes NYU a unique place to learn?

-Your fellow NYU graduate students will come from every U.S. state and over 130 countries.
+NYU graduate students come from every U.S. state and over 130 countries.
 Whether studying, conducting research, sharpening your professional acumen, or building your network, you will be surrounded by scholars and peers who will enlighten and challenge you.
-No matter where you head on your journey after graduation, they could be your colleagues for life.
+No matter where you head on your journey after graduation, your fellow students could be your colleagues for life.

-What makes NYU faculty members ideal graduate teachers and advisers is something more than just the honors they've won (four Nobel and Crafoord Prizes, five Pulitzers, 11 MacArthurs, and dozens of Guggenheims just recently, to name a few); there’s no better type of instructor and mentor to engage and push you academically while connecting you to the "real world" of your field.
+Beyond the honors and accolades they've received (four Nobel and Crafood Prizes, five Pultizers, 11 MacArthurs, and dozens of Guggenheims, just to name a few), NYU faculty members are ideal graduate teachers and advisors.
+There's no better instructor and mentor to engage and challenge you academically while connecting you to the "real world" of your field.

-As a graduate, you will join NYU's vast network of over 470,000 alumni spread throughout 183 countries.
-Among them stand countless leaders, researchers, artists, and visionaries recognized as MacArthur “Genius” Fellows and Nobel Laureates.
-Many graduates who came before you have already built connections in business, government, and the arts, and they appreciate the NYU experience you share.
+NYU's vast network of more than 500,000 alumni spreads throughout more than 180 countries.
+Among them stand countless leaders, researchers, entrepreneurs, and visionaries with a NYU education and global outlook.
+Many graduates who came before you have already built connections in business, government, academia, and the arts, and they appreciate the connection that you share.

-At the graduate level, each NYU school has its own, separate admissions process.
-For expert answers to questions about specific graduate programs, contact the schools' admissions offices at the links below:
+Ready to pursue your graduate studies?
+At the graduate level, each NYU school has its own, separate admissions process, such as application requirements and deadlines.
+For expert answers to questions about specific graduate programs, contact the schools' admissions offices below: